p10rahulm/your-static-website/content/notes/note5.md

         image = ""
         caption = ""

-# The post goes below.
-Feel free to include images using the shortcode
+# The note goes below.
 +++

-# This is a post on the effects of workplace sustenance
+# Random and quick notes here.
+Expected length 140 characters - 300 words
-Workplace work makes jack a dull boy.
+Hi how are you?